konrad-jamrozik/droidmate/RUNNING.md

 Note that to run any tests first you will have to deploy the code to local Maven repository, as described in `repo/BUILDING.md`.

-# Running DroidMate from sources
+# Running DroidMate from sources (not recommended!)

+**!!!
+Please note: this method of running DroidMate is not recommended.
+Instead, use the API from your Java app as described above.**

 Ensure you have built DroidMate as described in `repo/BUILDING.md`.